fiduswriter/fiduswriter/README.md

   pip install -r requirements.txt

 8. If you want to go beyond a local test installation, copy configuration.py-default to configuration.py, and edit configuration.py with a text editor, adjusting it to fit your needs.
+   If you you set DEBUG = False in configuration.py, you need to run the CSS compressor:

+  python manage.py compress

 9. Recompile locale message files by typing: